 Going back over the basics of mental arithmetic can help you get out a lot of trouble during your exams.
 However, it’s not just for when you’re doing your A Levels.
 It can also help you make the most of other situations, such as during maths tutorials with a maths tutor.

 So, how do you do it?
 How do you get better at maths?
 Are there exercises, techniques, or ways to improve your maths level?

-Whether your a student or not, mental arithmetic has a lot of considerable advantages in our daily lives, whether we’re a student or not.
+Whether you’re a student or not, mental arithmetic has a lot of considerable advantages in our daily lives.

 Put simply, you can learn to count quickly!